ksd3/ec601/README.md

-# Twitter Analyzer has now been rewritten and moved to its old folder!
+# Twitter Analyzer has now been rewritten and moved to its own folder!